bistpramod/eCommerceStore-fullstack/readMe.md

 # address forntend + checkout thing
 # order placement is due

 #### The basic structure and all the required things are implemented , now the only task is to modify the layout of the site using the previous logic

+# The final polishing for the css is remaining